List Comprehension in Python | Python tutorial lesson - 33

 Example

-all elements other than "apple", making the new list contain all
+The condition if x != "apple" will return True for all elements other than "apple", making the new list contain all fruits except "apple".

 Example